xsdg/gqpp/README.md

 Please send any questions, problems or suggestions to the [mailing list](mailto:geeqie@freelists.org) or open an issue on [Geeqie at GitHub](https://github.com/BestImageViewer/geeqie/issues).

+(Unless you first subscribe to the mailing list, you will not receive automated responses)

 Subscribe to the mailing list [here](https://www.freelists.org/list/geeqie).

 The project website is <http://www.geeqie.org/> and you will find the latest sources in the